Sarah-Burnett/coaching-mind/README.md

 # Coaching Mind

 > New React project to investigate Next.js and Strapi.
-Inspired by volunteer work with coaching enterprise, built landing page and blog.
+Inspired by volunteer work with coaching enterprise.
 Intending to build out coaching management system for coach/coachee/staff with information and surveys to feedback progress.
+Following pages built so far:

 Public:
 - Index - landing page with reusable components and blog section integrating strapi blog
 - Blog - integrating with strapi api and using dynamic routing for indiviual pages
 - Login - strapi authentication (jwt) which upon success redirects to relevant user page (coach only at present)
+- FAQ - faq page with collapsible questions

 Private:
 - Coach - display dynamic data about current coaching programme

 ## To do
+- E-commerce pages (started shop branch)
 - Brush up existing styling / check fully responsive
-- Page transitions
+- Check page transitions
-- Connect up contact form
 - Store JWT to prevent re-login
 - Develop coach page - add components to link to forms/info.
 - Add forms to join/track coaching session progress
 - Add coachee/staff page
-- Other public pages (e.g. faq)
 - Testing

 ## Installation